Time Management Statistics (2026 Edition)

 Regardless, the CAKE.com Women in Tech Report showed that 77.77% of women are generally satisfied with their work-life balance.
 In other words, they’re content with how they manage tasks in their professional and personal lives.

-Overall, women tend to dedicate more time to household tasks than men.
+Overall, women tend to spend more time on household tasks than men do.
 Still, the Gender Inequality Report found that men take on more housework when both partners work at the office.

 Statistics about time management and commuting